Dentistry: Expectation vs. Reality

 In this ebook, we hope to explore:

-- What exactly is the oral microbiome
+- What the oral microbiome is.

-- Periodontal disease, a problem that extends far beyond the mouth
+- Periodontal disease, a problem that extends far beyond the mouth.

-- The oral microbiome’s role in health and disease
+- The oral microbiome’s role in health and disease.

-- Ways to maintain microbial balance
+- Ways you can maintain your microbial balance.